lightly-ai/lightly/docs/source/getting_started/active_learning.rst

    you can set number of samples, the name of the resulting selection, and the `SamplingMethod`.
    Currently, you can set the `SamplingMethod` to one of the following:

-   * Random: Selects samples uniformly at random.
+   * RANDOM: Selects samples uniformly at random.
    * CORESET: Greedily selects samples which are diverse.
    * CORAL: Combines CORESET with scores to do active learning.